albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 # Compatibility

-Language primitives are compatible to other libraries, while domain primitives are not and need to be converted back and forth
+Language primitives are compatible to other libraries, while domain primitives are not and need to be converted back and forth.

-For example, we cannot save a domain primitive representing a persons' name, such as `PersonName`, into a database.
-We need to get the `String` equivalent
+For example, we cannot save a domain primitive representing a person's name, such as `PersonName`, into a database.
+We need to get the `String` equivalent.

 ---

 # Class Explosion

-The same domain primitive cannot be reused for different purposes as each domain primitive should serve one purpose
+The same domain primitive cannot be reused for different purposes, since each domain primitive should serve one purpose.

-For example, *name* and *surname* should be represented by two domain primitives, such as `Name` and `Surname`, and not by one, generic, domain primitive, such as `GenericName`
+For example, *name* and *surname* should be represented by two domain primitives, such as `Name` and `Surname`, and not by one, generic, domain primitive, such as `GenericName`.

-This may lead to class explosion as many classes are needed
+This may lead to class explosion as many classes are needed.

 ---